Q.1: What is the prostate?

 Q.9: Are there any symptoms?

 A.9: In most cases, cancer of the prostate, especially in its early stages, can develop without any signs or symptoms occur.
 In some cases, symptoms may occur if the tumor is abnormally increasing the size of the prostate.
-This then puts pressure on the urethra as well as the fact benign prostatic hypertrophy.
-The prostate cancer can cause the following signs and symptoms:
+This then puts pressure on the urethra as does benign prostatic hypertrophy (BPH).
+Most of the symptoms below are due to BPH.
+Prostate cancer rarely causes the following signs and symptoms:

 - changes in urination